ricardozanini/camel-rest-mock-service/README.md

     accept-count: 100
 ```

 It's a matter of test and observe, thought.
-There isn't a magic number to tune your servers.
 Check [this article](https://javamaster.wordpress.com/2013/03/13/apache-tomcat-tuning-guide/) written by Terry Cho regarding Tomcat tuning.
 It's a little bit old, but has valuable information about this topic.

 Pay attention on the `max-threads` number.
 This parameter is to limit the thread number that the Tomcat will create to handle requests.
 If this number is to high to the number of connections that it's handling, you are spending valuable machine resources.
-The trick is to test with a lower number and observe the requests metrics until you come up with the magic number for your requirement.
+The trick is to test with a lower number and observe the requests metrics until you come up with the number for your requirement.

 ## JVM Tuning